Sayantan-s/iv-sl/README.md

 - Could have kept the data table filters state colocated to a component, didn't because if it's a highly interactive dashboard, one might need to decouple the business logic from the view + global state might come in handy whereever in the application.
 - Filtering and Sorting is not fully generic.
 - Could have made each an every component like Listbox/Popover etc custom in the application
+- Could have added the limits feature for the table.